A US Navy veteran got unexpected help while jailed in Iran. Once released, he repaid the favor

 While many applicants do not have significant supporting documentation, “Mahdi had this amazing amount of evidence to show that he was in fact incarcerated over and over again,” she said.

-U.S. Citizenship and Immigration Services said it does not discuss individual humanitarian parole cases.
-A State Department spokesman said in a statement that the office of the department’s special presidential envoy for hostage affairs had worked hard to secure White’s release in 2020, and after learning of Vatankhah’s case, “worked hand-in-hand with multiple partners in the U.S. government” to secure the parole.
+A State Department spokesman said in a statement that the office of the department’s special presidential envoy for hostage affairs had worked hard to secure White’s release in 2020, and after learning of Vatankhah’s case, “worked hand-in-hand with multiple partners in the U.S. government,” including the White House National Security Council and Department of Homeland Security, to ensure his arrival in the U.S.

-He’s also enjoying the freedom to share his political views freely without fear of retribution.
+He’s also enjoying freedom to share his political views freely without fear of retribution.

 “I like to express my ideas here where I can.
 I can continue to use my freedom to talk against the Iranian regime.”